andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 -ffs
 </p>

-Sitting dutifully in the driver's seat, Michael is the only occupant of our motor coach looking straight ahead.
-Despite our fixed port-side gazes, Jill and I can almost assuredly predict an approaching tunnel - the instant that Shannon begins recording a video on her phone we're inevitably seconds away from a tunnel.
+Despite our fixed port-side gazes, Jill and I can almost assuredly predict an approaching tunnel - if Shannon lifts her phone to the window to record a video we're inevitably seconds away from a subterranean expedition.
 No doubt it's Ska&eth;i chiding Shannon for attempting to document her majestic kingdom with a pithy phone video.

+Sitting dutifully in the driver's seat, Michael is the only occupant looking straight ahead.
 As our red Toyota Corolla Cross begins its final descent to our destination the crimson steed emerges from a tunnel into a steep-walled valley that snaps our gaze frontward.